DentyTxR/DentyTxR/README.md

 + Started learning coding at 12 with javascript (worst decision of my life)
 + Started off with making discord bots
-- Verified bot developer (Discord nuked my account rip badge)
+- Verified bot developer (Discord nuked my account rip badge) A lot of this stuff I did was when I was 14 but im no longer in my prime :(
 ```